mrkazawa/border-chain/README.md

 ```

 Inside all of the SSH-ed instances, we need to install all of the Node JS dependencies.
-Run this in all of SSH-ed instances.
+Run this in all of the SSH-ed instances.

 ```console
 vagrant@actor1:~$ cd ~/src